Slogulai/Slogulai.github.io/journal.md

 The home page was my obvious first choice in creating this project since it is where a user will land whenever they come to my website!
 I decided to use one of our original assignments for this and one of my favorite pictures of myself.
 The text on the page has changed a couple of times and will change beyond this commit for this journal as well.
+I decided for the home page to briefly talk about my professional experience, rather than using only about for this, since I would have a lot of information about my professional experience within previouswork.html.
 Next, I began working on the navbar.

 ## Navbar